Which of the following organizational forms provides its owners w... | Study Prep in Pearson+

 Understand the concept of limited liability: Limited liability means that the owners of a business are not personally responsible for the debts and obligations of the business beyond their investment in the company.

-Review the characteristics of each organizational form: Sole proprietorship, general partnership, unlimited liability company, and corporation.
+Review the characteristics of each organizational form: Sole proprietorship and general partnership do not provide limited liability, as the owners are personally liable for the debts of the business.
+Unlimited liability company, by definition, does not offer limited liability.

-Analyze the sole proprietorship: In this form, the owner has unlimited liability, meaning they are personally responsible for all debts and obligations of the business.
+Focus on the corporation: A corporation is a separate legal entity from its owners (shareholders).
+This structure provides limited liability, meaning shareholders are only liable up to the amount they invested in the corporation.

-Analyze the general partnership: In this form, partners typically have unlimited liability, meaning they are personally responsible for the debts and obligations of the partnership.
+Compare the organizational forms: Sole proprietorship and general partnership expose owners to personal liability, while a corporation shields its owners from personal liability for business debts.

 Watch next